-Facility Safety: How to Secure Pallet Drop Areas Accessed by Overhead Hoists
+Facility Safety: How to Secure Pallet Drop Areas with Overhead Hoists

 Both of these areas typically create environments where employees are working around the ledges of these elevated platforms.
 In these scenarios a pro-active guarding solution should be installed.

 When you are looking to secure these areas, it’s important to keep these things in mind:

 If the operation requires overhead access then the safety device must be designed to integrate with the machinery that is being used: for instance, integration with an overhead crane used to lift super sacks up to the platform, or a vacuum hoist that is used to unload material off of a pallet.
 This means that the safety device in place cannot interfere with this operation so the safety gate shouldn’t have any overhead mechanics.
 Instead it needs to provide a clear path to move the material through this area.